Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Accessing insecure protocol

-If a service running at a remote server does not natively support an encrypted transport mechanism, in that case, local port forwarding can be used to connect to that service by tunneling inside an encrypted SSH session.
+If a service running on a remote server does not natively support an encrypted transport, local port forwarding can carry it inside an encrypted SSH session so the traffic is protected in transit.

 Secure access to remote service